kubestash/docs/docs/concepts/crds/backupsession/index.md

 `status.duration` specifies the time required to complete the backup process.

-#### status.sessionDeadline
+#### status.backupDeadline

-`status.sessionDeadline` indicates the deadline of the backup process. `BackupSession` will be considered `Failed` if the backup does not complete within this deadline.
+`status.backupDeadline` indicates the deadline of the backup process.
+Backup will be considered `Failed` if it does not complete within this deadline.

 #### status.snapshots
 `status.snapshots` specifies the `Snapshot`s status.
 It contains the following fields: